 You may be eligible for some scholarships to assist in lowering your costs.
 Be sure to read the application thoroughly to ensure you are eligible with respect to residency, immigration status, enrollment status and other requirements before submitting it.

 First-Year Scholarship for F-1 and J-1 Students Applying for Fall 2015

-Indiana University South Bend is pleased to announce it will award up to twelve first-year scholarships of $1,000.00 each to international students in F-1 and J-1 status who apply to the University for Fall Semester 2014 before June 15, 2014.
-Original transcripts must be on file by June 22, 2014; Awards will be announced by individual email during the week of July 1, 2014.
-Students deferring to Spring 2015 will receive a half-award.
+Indiana University South Bend awards up to twelve first-year scholarships of $2,000.00 each to international students in F-1 and J-1 status who apply to the University for Fall Semester 2015 before June 15, 2015.
+Original transcripts must be on file by June 22, 2015; Awards will be announced by individual email during the week of July 1, 2015.
+Students deferring to Spring 2016 will receive a half-award.
 First-year and transfer students applying to undergraduate and graduate degree programs will be considered.
 Selection will be based primarily upon outstanding academic performance within the context of a rigorous program of study.
 All supporting documents will be taken into consideration, as well.

 This award is made for the first year of study only and only for those originally applying to enter in the fall semester.
-Students who remain academically eligible and document need may apply in their second semester of enrollment at IU South Bend for the International Fee Remission Scholarship, which is awarded to undergraduate and graduate students in F-1 and J-1 status from the beginning of the third semester.
+Students who remain academically eligible and document need may apply in their second semester of enrollment at IU South Bend for the International Student Fee Remission Scholarship (see details just below), which is awarded to undergraduate and graduate students in F-1 and J-1 status from the beginning of the third semester.
 Students must thereafter apply for the scholarship annually, and may be granted the award through the 5th year of undergraduate studies and the 3rd year of graduate studies, so long as they remain eligible.
 The International Student Fee Remission awards average per student between 4,000.00 and 6,000.00 annually.